dd9jn/rfc4880bis/crypto-refresh.md

 - Only for v6 signatures, a variable-length field containing:

   - A one-octet salt size.
-The value MUST match the value defined for the hash algorithm as specified in {{hash-registry}}.
+The value MUST match the value defined for the hash algorithm as specified in {{hash-algorithms-registry}}.

   - The salt; a random value value of the specified size.